ohioit/kong-oauth-sso/README.md

 HTTP headers sent by Kong to generate a JSON representation as a response.
 In this scenario, this application's _authorize_ endpoint would be publicly exposed while it's introspection endpoint would be behind Kong, requiring OAuth 2.0 authentication.

+## Impersonation

+If enabled, an endpoint is provided to allow a user to be impersonated.
+This will provision impersonation to the [OAuth Impersonation Plugin](https://github.com/ohioit/kong-oauth-impersonation-plugin).
+Currently, not authorization is done prior to impersonation although that will likely be coming.
+At this time, you'll need to implement your own which can be done by putting the introspection endpoint behind Kong itself.

 ## Docker